apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/node_continued.md

 ![Printing all websites' data to terminal]({{@asset web_scraping_for_beginners/data_collection/images/terminal-all-websites-data.webp}})

-If you were able to get here, run the code, get results and also understand everything, you can pat yourself on the back and congratulate yourself on completing the **Basics of data collection** part of the Web Scraping for Beginners course.
+If you were able to get here, run the code, get results and also understand everything, you can pat yourself on the back and congratulate yourself on completing the **Basics of data collection** section of the Web Scraping for Beginners course.
 Great job! 👏🎉

 # [](#next) Next up

 While we were able to collect the data, it's not very useful to have those printed to the console.
-In the [next, bonus chapter]({{@link web_scraping_for_beginners/data_collection/save_to_csv.md}}), we will learn how to convert the data to a CSV and save it to a file.
+In the [next, bonus lesson]({{@link web_scraping_for_beginners/data_collection/save_to_csv.md}}), we will learn how to convert the data to a CSV and save it to a file.